fleetdm/fleet/handbook/company/software-engineer-windows.md

 At Fleet, you will get the chance to…

-- 🧑‍🔬 Design, develop, test, and maintain a state-of-the-art Golang application that includes robust APIs to support mobile and desktop clients.
+- 🧑‍🔬 Lead the architecture, development, and implementation of Fleet's Windows MDM offering.
 - 🛠️ Write code and tests, build prototypes, resolve issues, and profile and analyze bottlenecks.
 - 💭 Manage and optimize scalable distributed systems in the cloud.
 - 🤝 Collaborate closely with product managers to understand requirements and translate them into actionable specifications.